A construction of derived equivalent pairs of symmetric algebras: Two variations on Hu and Xi's Theorem

 \section{Two variations on Hu and Xi's Theorem}

 In this section we formulate and prove two variations of Hu and Xi's theorem that yield derived equivalences furnished by tilting complexes of length $1$.
 Let $\mathcal{C}$ be an algebraic Krull-Schmidt triangulated category with suspension now denoted $[1]$.
+As we no longer need to represent $\C$ as a stable category, morphisms in $\C$ will not be underlined.
 We further assume that the suspension is an automorphism of $\mathcal{C}$ (see the comments at the beginning of the previous section).
 We can now define $\tC$ to be the {\it orbit category} $\mathcal{C}/[1]$ defined by ``factoring out'' the action of the suspension; i.e., $\tC$ has the same objects as $\mathcal{C}$, but the morphism sets are We let $\pi: \mathcal{C} \rightarrow \tC$ be the natural covering functor, which is the identity on objects and coincides with the obvious inclusion $\mathcal{C}(X,Y) \hookrightarrow \tC(X,Y)$ on morphisms.
-We will typically omit $\pi$ from our notation when considering the images of objects or morphsims of $\mathcal{C}$ inside $\tC$.
+When there is no risk of confusion, we will typically omit $\pi$ from our notation when considering the images of objects or morphsims of $\mathcal{C}$ inside $\tC$.
 Note that $\tC$ is a $\mathbb{Z}$-graded category and any endomorphism ring $\tC(X,X)$ becomes a $\mathbb{Z}$-graded $k$-algebra.
+We also remind the reader that if $X$ and $Y$ are indecomposable objects of $\C$, then $X \cong Y$ in $\tC$ if and only if $X \cong Y[i]$ for some $i \in \mathbb{Z}$.

+To state our theorem, we will need a stronger version of left and right $\D$-approximations for a subcategory $\D$ of $\C$.
+Letting $\gen{\D}$ denote the full, additive subcategory generated by $\cup_{i \in \mathbb{Z}}\D[i]$, we will rely on left and right $\gen{\D}$-approximations instead.
+In particular, a map $f : X \rightarrow D$ is a left $\gen{\D}$-approximation if $D \in \gen{\D}$ and every map $g : X \rightarrow D'[i]$ with $D' \in \D$ factors through $f$.
+In terms of the orbit category $\tC$, we write $\pi(\D)$ for the strict, full subcategory of $\tC$ generated by the objects of $\D$, and then it can be seen that $f$ is a left $\gen{\D}$-approximation if and only if $\pi(f)$ is a left $\pi(\D)$-approximation of $X$ in $\tC$.
+The situation is similar for right $\gen{\D}$-approximations and right $\pi(\D)$-approximations.
+We point out that a $\gen{\D}$-approximation is somewhat different than a {\it cohomological $\D$-approximation} as used in \cite{HuKX}.
+For one, the approximating object $D$, in our case, need only belong to $\gen{\D}$, as opposed to $\D$.